 You don’t have to be a mathematician to realize that some of those would-be lawyers are going to be left out.
 In the last, they would have been left with relatively little debt, which would have made arguments like “a law degree will open doors even if you don’t practice law” at least somewhat plausible and mildly tenable.
 Now those kinds of arguments aren’t.
-There are lots of common, bad reasons people go to law school (Campos: “Like a lot of other people, I went to law school I couldn’t think of anything better to do.
-At the time I applied I was three years removed from my undergraduate days as a somewhat aimless English major [. . .]”), and law school itself doesn’t really prepare people for practicing law.
+There are lots of common, bad reasons people go to law school: “Like a lot of other people, I went to law school I couldn’t think of anything better to do.
+At the time I applied I was three years removed from my undergraduate days as a somewhat aimless English major,” and, though this may sound odd, law school itself doesn’t prepare people for practicing law.

-That wasn’t really a problem when tuition was cheap.
-Now it’s a huge problem, because having more than $100,000 in law school debt that can’t be discharged will hurt people for decades.
-Plus, law school isn’t even imparting important skills for lawyers: as Campos says, “The two most important practical skills that any lawyer working in private practice must possess are the ability to acquire clients, and to get them to pay their bills, which happens to be two things that most legal academics have never done in their lives.”
+That wasn’t really a problem when tuition was cheap and proto-lawyers could work cheaply for a couple years to learn the trade.
+Now the stakes are high and law school’s inadequacies are a huge problem, because having more than $100,000 in law school debt that can’t be discharged through bankruptcy will hurt people for decades, especially if they can’t get the training necessary to actually practice law.
+As Campos says, “The two most important practical skills that any lawyer working in private practice must possess are the ability to acquire clients, and to get them to pay their bills, which happens to be two things that most legal academics have never done in their lives.”

-There’s little pressure, at least right now, on legal academics to learn these kinds of skills and impart them to their students.
+There’s little pressure, at least right now, to change the system.
+There’s little pressure legal academics to learn these kinds of skills and impart them to their students.
 The only way I can see to create that kind of pressure is by convincing enough people not to go to law school that the schools themselves start receiving market pressure to reform.
 Without that pressure, they can simply continue.